wazuh/wazuh-documentation/source/ossec_pci_dss.rst

 ^^^^^^^^^^^^^^^^^^
 There are requirements to verify that system are meeting some hardening standards.
 An example would be:

 *2.2 Develop configuration standards for all system components.
 Assure that these standards address all known security vulnerabilities and are consistent with industry-accepted system hardening standards.
-Sources of industry-accepted system hardening standards may include, but are not limited to:
-Center for Internet Security (CIS)
-International Organization for Standardization (ISO) SysAdmin Audit Network Security (SANS)
-Institute National Institute of Standards Technology (NIST).*
+Sources of industry-accepted system hardening standards may include, but are not limited to: Center for Internet Security (CIS), International Organization for Standardization (ISO), SysAdmin Audit Network Security (SANS), Institute National Institute of Standards Technology (NIST).*

 OSSEC includes out-of-the-box CIS baselines for Debian and Redhat and other baselines could be created for other system.
 Just add the corresponding rootcheck file: